petercolesdc/werenotgoingtotalkaboutjudy/README.md

 This project was bootstrapped with Create React App and enhanced for CSS modules and SCSS by following this guide via [This install process](https://medium.com/@kitze/configure-create-react-app-without-ejecting-d8450e96196a). <br>

+Or, if you're feeling saucy and don't wish to read that, just bang in

+### `create-react-app my-app — scripts-version custom-react-scripts`

 <hr/>

 Below you will find some information on how to perform common tasks.<br>